trinadhkoya/react-native-examples/README.rst

 React Native Examples
 *********************

 A few samples of some of the more interesting aspects of React Native.
+This is just me exploring how Navigation Experimental works.
+Couldn't have done it without the amazing works of :

+[list here]

 Quickstart
 ==========